mgeitz/eqalert/README.md

 Many spells cast in EverQuest share the same log output lines.
 EQ Alert will generate/overwrite `data/spell-lines.json` each version as a mapping of which possible spells a given output line could be associated to.

+### Spell Items

+EQ Alert will generate/overwrite `data/spell-items.json` each version as a mapping of which items a given spell could be cast by.

 ### Players

 EQ Alert uses in-game `/who` output to keep an up-to-date list of each seen players class, level, and guild organized by server in `data/players.json` for alerting spell duration.

+### Saved Timers

+If the active character is changed or EQ Alert is stopped, all active timers are saved to a file in `data/timers/` by the previously active character and server name.
+This file is consumed when the parser sets that character as active again, adding all non-expired timers back to the timer list.

+## Encounters

+When encounter parse saving is enabled, complete encounter reports are saved under `encounters/[zone_name]/[date]/` as the time stamp of the encounter and the encounter target.

 ## Controls